Kore Press Institute Poetry Prize

 First Book Award for Poetry

 The Kore Press First Book Award is for a poetry manuscript in English by a woman who has not yet published a full-length book.
 The winner receives $1500 plus publication. $28 reading fee.
 The 2016 judge was Robin Coste Lewis and the winner is July Westhale for Trailer Trash.
 Click here for full contest guidelines.
-Contest is currently closed, 2017 dates to be announced.
+Contest is currently closed.

 Short Fiction Award

 The Kore Press Short Fiction Award is for a single short story in English by a woman.
 The winner receives $1250 plus a limited edition chapbook and e-publication. $20 reading fee.
 The 2016 judge was Edwidge Dandicat and the winner is Leticia Del Toro for her story “Café Colima.”
 Click here for full contest guidelines.
 Contest is currently closed.

 The Kore Press Memoir Award is for a memoir, or memoir-in-essays, written in English by a woman.
 The winner receives $1000 plus publication. $27.50 reading fee.
 The 2016 judge was Lidia Yuknavitch and the winner was Ming Holden for her memoir Refuge.
-The 2017 judge is Cheryl Strayed, and the contest closed 11:59 pm (MST) October 31st, 2017.
-Results will be announced mid-February.
+The 2018 judge was Cheryl Strayed, and the winner is Candace Opper for Certain and Impossible Events .
 Click here for full contest guidelines.
 The contest is currently closed.